Here’s your initial exposure to compelling call-to-action examples right off the bat.

-Alternatively, you can create a more elaborate design by adding graphics and other special effects.
+Adding graphics and other special effects can create a more elaborate design.
 For instance, you can place a single or a set of simple clip art images relevant to your business.
-Or perhaps, a unique logo that indicates the type of service you provide.
+Or perhaps a unique logo indicates the service you provide.

-Some successful CTAs also incorporate mock ups of their past work so that the customer knows what to expect.
-Consequently, this provides potential customers with some incentive to click the CTA button.
+Some successful CTAs also incorporate mock-ups of their past work so the customer knows what to expect.
+Consequently, this incentivises potential customers to click the CTA button.
 While this strategy is well-suited for some more than others — web designers, in particular, have an edge in this department –there are plenty of other ways to jazz things up.

 If you want to take things up a notch, why not add special effects and animations to the CTA button?
-That said, a CTA button that comes to life when the mouse hovers over it is likely to attract attention and clicks while also adding a fun design element to the website.
+A CTA button that comes to life when the mouse hovers over it will likely attract attention and clicks while adding a fun design element to the website.

 7. Problem Of Plenty

-Some call it the “problem of plenty”, while others refer to it as the “analysis paralysis”.
-Either way, the point to remember is that you should not bombard users with too many calls to action.
+Some call it the “problem of plenty”, while others call it the “analysis paralysis”.
+The point to remember is that you should not bombard users with too many CTAs.

 Often, a brand might resort to placing multiple CTAs.
-After all, the more choices users have, the more likely they are to click.
+After all, the more choices users have, the more likely they click.
 Right?
 Unfortunately, studies have proven that it may not always be so.
-In fact, customers have a more challenging time deciding when faced with a slew of options.
+Customers have more difficulty deciding when faced with a slew of options.

-Needless to say, take some time out to prioritise what you want users to do, and use that in your primary call for action button.
+Take time to prioritise what you want users to do, and use that in your primary call for action button.
 However, you can supplement it with a second button, albeit in a smaller font, so it does not compete for attention.

-At the same time, this tactic works with the “no-obligation” rule in mind; by offering two options, the CTA won’t feel like an ultimatum.
+At the same time, this tactic works with the “no-obligation” rule in mind; by offering two options, the CTA won’t feel like a request.
 For instance, the landing page may consist of two CTA buttons.
-Here, the primary button may read “download now”, whereas the muted option may say, “See other similar products.”
+Here, the primary button may read “Download now”, whereas the muted option may say, “See other similar products.”

-As a rule of thumb, narrow down your CTAs to a maximum of two per page.
+As a rule of thumb, narrow your CTAs to two per page.

-In line with the notion of keeping things short and succinct, ensure that the copy on your CTA button is concise yet compelling.
+In line with keeping things short and concise, ensure that the copy on your CTA button is concise yet compelling.
 As a rule of thumb, don’t exceed 60 characters with it.

 As an additional tip, we recommend that you read the copy to yourself out loud a few times before finalising it.
 If you notice that a word has more than five syllables, it is probably best to replace it with another word or a phrase with no more than two or three syllables.